-- Title Page With your name, date, working title, committee members, or follow format of thesis. - Statement of Problem/Area of Focus This should give a clear explanation of what the project is about, why the work is worth doing, and how the results support the goals of the MUSE program and contribute to museum and exhibition studies.
+- Title Page: With your name, date, working title, committee members, or follow format of thesis. - Introduction: This should include a problem statement and give a clear explanation of what the project is about, why the work is worth doing, and how the results support the goals of the MUSE program and contribute to museum and exhibition studies.
 To address: How will it advance our understanding or thinking?
 Why is it important to do it this way, as opposed to another way?
 Who is your audience; who is this for?
 What are your objectives for the project, i.e. its outcomes?
-This section succinctly introduces your topic and project. - Literature Review The literature review must be up to present date.
-Discuss published work pertinent to your research - i.e., the literature needed to define the research problem, describe the study area, or explain the choice of methods to be employed.
+This section succinctly introduces your topic and project. - Literature Review: The literature review must be up-to-present date.
+Discuss published work pertinent to your research i.e., the literature needed to define the research problem, describe the study area, or explain the choice of methods to be employed.
 This section supports your case for doing the work; establishes your theoretical framework; and demonstrates knowledge of your subject matter.
-Describe what has been said about your topic, what you are contributing, and how this advances our understanding of the subject.

-- Work Tasks This section describes all steps needed to complete the project, from researching and defining critical content to include, to evaluating its success in addressing the problem or gap you are addressing. - Management Plan Include here a project timetable indicating when specific work tasks will be started and completed.
+Describe what has been said about your topic, what you are contributing, and how this advances our understanding of the subject. - Methods/Work Tasks: How are you going to do this project?
+This section describes all steps needed to complete the project, from researching and defining critical content to include, to evaluating its success in addressing the problem or gap you are addressing. - Management Plan: Include here a project timetable indicating when specific work tasks will be started and completed.
 This section should also include a schedule with deadlines for draft versions and reviews, revision timeframes, an outline for each element of the project, plans for seeking funding, and a preliminary budget.
-The plan should clearly indicate which aspects of the plan have already been completed (such as during an internship and in a class), and which will be completed by others (collaborators, supervisors). - Determination Letter or Approval from IRB - The UIC Office for the Protection of Research Subjects (OPRS) may determine that capstones do not "meet the definition of human subject research" (meaning you may proceed without further review).
-If they determine that your capstone does meets the definition, you must receive either exemption or approval of your research plan from OPRS. - References These should be presented in the format (MLA/APA) of your choice.

-- Page Numbers Number your pages! - Your digital file should be named as follows: Last name\First name\Project\ Proposal\Date.
-For example: Stepter\ Anthony\Project\Proposal\01\01\13
+The plan should clearly indicate which aspects of the plan have already

+- been completed (such as during an internship and in a class), and which will be completed by others (collaborators, supervisors). - Determination Letter or Approval from IRB: The UIC Office for the Protection of Research Subjects (OPRS) may determine that capstones do not "meet the definition of human subject research" (meaning you may proceed without further review).
+If they determine that your capstone does meets the definition, you must receive either exemption or approval of your research plan from OPRS. - References: These should be presented in the format (MLA/APA) of your choice. - Page Numbers: Number your pages! - Naming Files: Your digital file should be named as follows: Last name_First name_Project Proposal_Date.
+For example: Stepter Anthony_Project_Proposal_O1_01_13

-Your objective is to write a proposal that is intelligible to an educated nonspecialist, and convince them that the proposed work is worth doing.
+Your objective is to write a proposal that is intelligible to an educated non-specialist, and convince them that the proposed work is worth doing.
 At the same time, the writing should be sufficiently detailed, that an expert reader will be convinced that you know what you are doing and that the approach you propose is feasible.

-Next Steps - The Project Proposal forms the basis of the written summary your readers will respond to at your defense.
+• Next Steps: The Project Proposal forms the basis of the written summary your readers will respond to at your defense.
 Your final Project Report should use the Capstone Outline format that follows the Thesis section in this handbook.

-Deconstructing the museum apparatus can transform it into a space for on-going cultural debate.
+"Deconstructing the museum apparatus can transform it into a space for on-going cultural debate."

-Lisa Corrin, Mining the Museum: Artists Look at Museums, 1991
+-Lisa Corrin, Mining the Museum: Artists Look at Museums, 1991

-Thesis Option Overview:
+Thesis Option Overview